jarif87/neurobot/README.md

 # 💬 NeuroBot - AI Chatbot with Modern UI

-A sleek, responsive, and intelligent chatbot built with **FastAPI**, **Sentence Transformers** and a **glassmorphic UI**.
+A sleek, responsive, and intelligent chatbot built with **FastAPI**, **Sentence Transformers**, and a **glassmorphic UI**.
-NeuroBot understands natural queries, replies with context and features a stunning dark/light mode interface with smooth animations.
+NeuroBot understands natural queries, replies with context, and features a stunning dark/light mode interface with smooth animations.

 ![Chatbot Demo](images/image.png)